 Look around.
 Try to label 5 things you can see, 5 things of a single color, 5 things of one shape.

 Listen.
 What do you hear?
 Is it close or far?
 Loud or soft?
 Pleasant or grating?
+Are there annoying or triggering things about the environment you can change or move away from?

 Smell.
-Inhale strong fragrances (they don't have to be pleasant!).
+Inhale strong fragrances (they don't even have to be pleasant!).
 Coffee, candles, lemon, lotions, the kitty litter, it doesn’t matter!
 Just awaken yourself to what’s before you.

 Taste.
 Chew gum, eat mints, or suck on sours.
 Eat a meal or snack.
 Drink a very cold or warm beverage.
+Wake up those senses and pull yourself strongly into today.

 Touch.
 Run your fingers over unique textures within reach.
 Your clothes, the furniture, a zipper, a pet, a grounding stone, or fidget item.
+Compare them to each other.
+Which do you like and which are displeasing?
+Are they cold or warm?
+Are there others in reach you’d rather be touching.

 Self-Talk

 "I am safe now.
 No one is presently harming me.
 There is no external threat to my safety in this moment."
+[If you have credible reason to believe that is untrue, definitely skip this one.]

 "I am an adult now.
 My name is ______.
 I am ____ years old.
 It is 20__."